-The Rock River Water Reclamation District (District) will provide funds to residential building owners who have or may experience sanitary sewer backups during periods of heavy rainfall for the installation of backflow prevention devices.
+The Rock River Water Reclamation District will provide funds for the installation of backflow prevention devices to residential building owners who have experienced or may experience sanitary sewer backups during periods of heavy rainfall.

-The District has determined that certain requirements for the cost reimbursement program are necessary to protect the District’s sanitary sewer system, the integrity of such program and the financial well-being of the District.
+The District has determined the necessity of certain requirements for the cost reimbursement program in order to protect the District’s sanitary sewer system, the integrity of such a program, and the financial well-being of the District.

 A cost reimbursement program for the installation of backflow prevention devices is hereby implemented in accordance with the following requirements:

 - The District may reimburse an owner up to $1,000 for the cost of installing a District approved backflow prevention device.

 - The program applies to all residential class buildings connected to the District’s collection system.

 - Financial participation of the District is limited to funds budgeted for the program.
 Said funding level may be changed or eliminated based on the District’s annual review of the program.
 Reimbursement is not guaranteed except as defined by the program.